 Educational institutions have data everywhere: from student and donor data to classes, faculty and grants.
-Yale University, Cornell University, the University of Oxford and hundreds of other institutions use Tableau for their institutional research initiatives:
+Cornell University, the University of Oxford and hundreds of other institutions use Tableau for their institutional research initiatives:

 - Analyze student data: enrollment statistics, achievement, and demographics.

 - Target areas of the country for alumni activities and development.